 While this structure is logical, it fails to account for the individuals entering into the structure during the formation of the structure.

 Many structures similar to this have added processes on top of their structures to attempt to address the individuals.
-However, process is inflexible to the ever-changing environment introducing individuals.
+However, process is inflexible to the ever-changing environment that introduces diverse individuals.

 The startup world loves this model.
 It’s risk-averse due to historical context and is really easy to fit on a slideshow.